nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### active_difficulty
 _version 19.0+_

-Returns the difficulty values (16 hexadecimal digits string, 64 bit) for the minimum required on the network (network_minimum) as well as the current active difficulty seen on the network (network_current) which can be used to perform rework for better prioritization of transaction processing.
-A multiplier of the network_current from the base difficulty is also provided for comparison.
+Returns the difficulty values (16 hexadecimal digits string, 64 bit) for the minimum required on the network (`network_minimum`) as well as the current active difficulty seen on the network (`network_current`, 5 minute trended average of adjusted difficulty seen on confirmed transactions) which can be used to perform rework for better prioritization of transaction processing.
+A multiplier of the `network_current` from the base difficulty of `network_minimum` is also provided for comparison.

 **Request:**
 ```json